-Advanced Placement students in Dentistry are required to pay a Clinical Operations Fee of \$39,185.76 per annum.
+Advanced Placement students in Dentistry are required to pay a Clinical Operations Fee of \$39,577.60 per annum.

-International Student Differential Fee: Undergraduate students who are not Canadian Citizens, Permanent Residents, or Convention Refugees or Protected Persons as defined by Citizenship and Immigration Canada (i.e., International students) are assessed tuition fees at a rate of \$305.30 per unit of fee index.
-If you become a Permanent Resident, Convention Refugee or Protected Person as defined by Citizenship and Immigration Canada before the end of term, the Differential Fee will not be assessed in that and subsequent terms.
-Please submit proof of your change of immigration status to the Registrar's Office (main floor, Administration Building).
-Sample fee assessments for International Students are available at www.registrarsoffice. ualberta.ca/Costs-Tuition-Fees.aspx.
+International Student Differential Fee: Undergraduate students who are not Canadian Citizens, Permanent Residents, Convention Refugees or Protected Persons as defined by Citizenship and Immigration Canada (i.e., International students) are assessed tuition fees at a rate of \$334.60 per unit of fee index.
+If you become a Permanent Resident, Convention Refugee or Protected Person as defined by Citizenship and Immigration Canada and present proof before the end of the term, the Differential Fee will not be assessed in that and subsequent terms.
+Proof of your change of immigration status can be submitted to the Registrar's Office (main floor, Administration Building).
+Sample fee assessments for International Students are available at www. registrarsoffice.ualberta.ca/Costs-Tuition-Fees.aspx.

-In courses or programs where the regular tuition rates do not apply, International Students will be assessed a rate of 248% above the tuition applied to these courses or programs.
+In courses or programs where the regular tuition rates do not apply, International Students will be assessed a rate of 277.31% above the tuition applied to these courses or programs.